 George and Richard were quickly summoned back to England, at which point their lives would forever be altered by their brother’s accession.
 Edward was crowned king in June 1461, while George and Richard were named the Dukes of Clarence and Gloucester, respectively.
 The following year George would be granted the Honour of Richmond and named Lord Lieutenant of Ireland, a normal position for a king’s younger brother, but perhaps also a nod to his birth in Dublin when their father had held the title.

-George and Richard entered the household of their cousin, Richard Neville, Earl of Warwick.
+Meanwhile Richard entered the household of their cousin, Richard Neville, Earl of Warwick.
 Warwick was their mother’s nephew, the eldest son of her brother, Richard Neville, Earl of Salisbury.
 He had married the heiress to the Warwick title and estates, Anne Beauchamp, in 1449 and had two daughters, Isabel and Anne.
 Warwick, alongside his father and brothers, had been instrumental in supporting the Yorkist claim to the throne, so much so that he was known as the “Kingmaker.”
 Indeed, for the first years of Edward’s reign he held a Wolsey-esque position, drawing commentary from European visitors that it was he who ruled England through his adolescent cousin.

 The arrangement wouldn’t last long.
 Warwick was adamant that Edward needed to make peace with France given Marguerite of Anjou’s familial ties to the House of Valois and her presence, with her son, in the French countryside.
 If Yorkist England made peace with King Louis XI, then Marguerite’s best financial source was cut off, putting her in the position of begging Burgundy, Brittany and/or Scotland, all of whom had less resources and reasons to be altruistically generous.